asmov/placeholder/README.md

-# SourceTrait Placeholders
+# SourceTrait Placeholder
-*Distribution placeholder for packages that are in development or deprecated.*
+*Distribution placeholders for packages that are in development or deprecated.*

 Do not use.